- Online Training

 These cues will take care of most of the issues you’ll see when teaching your athletes to squat, you just have to hold them accountable and make sure they’re doing it right.
 The video below will go into more detail and show some of the mistakes your athletes might make while learning the box squat and how to fix them.

 Give these a try and your athletes will have less knee pain, more mobile hips and better performance.
-The key, just like any other movement in the weight room, is to make sure they are doing them properly.
+The key, just like any other movement in the weight room, is to make sure they know how to box squat properly.